 - Driving records check — indicates any driving offences

 - Education history check — confirms your competency and accuracy of your resume

 - Work history check — assesses credibility

 - Military records check — may qualify you for special benefits by some employers

-- Sexual offender registry check — displays any relevant convictions, which may be a red flag (if you’re applying for a position in the vulnerable sector)
+- Sexual offender registry check — displays any relevant convictions, which may be a red flag (particularly if you’re applying for a position in the vulnerable sector)

 - Identity verification — confirms your personal information and nationality

 Tip 2: Know What Platforms You Should Use to Get a Free Background CheckThere are various platforms you can use to carry out a free background check in Canada, including: